mradionov/tleaf/README.md

 * `DEST` - path to output test file

-The command creates a test file based on answers you provide for a number of questions: what is a name of the unit? what is a type of the unit? what are unit's dependencies?
-The result will be a test file generated based on template for this unit type.
+The command creates a test file based on answers you provide for a number of questions: *What is a name of the unit?* *What is a type of the unit?* *What are unit's dependencies?* The result will be a test file generated based on a template for this unit type.

 ***